Package insert / product label

 Surgery/Anesthesia: In patients undergoing major surgery or during anesthesia with agents that produce hypotension, Prinivil may block angiotensin II formation secondary to compensatory renin release.
 If hypotension occurs and is considered to be due to this mechanism, it can be corrected by volume expansion.

 Monitor serum potassium periodically in patients receiving Prinivil.
 Drugs that inhibit the renin-angiotensin system can cause hyperkalemia.
-Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of potassium-sparing diuretics, potassium supplements and/or potassium-containing salt substitutes [see Drug Interactions (7.1)].
+Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of potassium-sparing diuretics, potassium supplements, potassium-containing salt substitutes, or other drugs that may increase serum potassium [see Drug Interactions (7.1)].

 ACE inhibitors have been associated with a syndrome that starts with cholestatic jaundice or hepatitis and progresses to fulminant hepatic necrosis and sometimes death.
 The mechanism of this syndrome is not understood.
 Patients receiving ACE inhibitors who develop jaundice or marked elevations of hepatic enzymes should discontinue the ACE inhibitor and receive appropriate medical treatment.